bigfix/developer.bigfix.com/site/reference/types/string.md

 # tbody &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;tbody&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;tbody&gt; tag modified by the first given string.

 # tbody of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;tbody&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;tbody&gt; tag.

 # td &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;td&lt; (table cell) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;td&gt; (table cell) tag modified by the first given string.

 # td of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;td&lt; (table cell) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;td&gt; (table cell) tag.

 # tfoot &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;tfoot&lt; (table foot) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;tfoot&gt; (table foot) tag modified by the first given string.

 # tfoot of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;tfoot&lt; (table foot) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;tfoot&gt; (table foot) tag.

 # th &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;th&lt; (table header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;th&gt; (table header) tag modified by the first given string.

 # th of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;th&lt; (table header) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;th&gt; (table header) tag.

 # thead &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;thead&lt; (table header) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;thead&gt; (table header) tag modified by the first given string.

 # thead of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;thead&lt; (table header) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;thead&gt; (table header) tag.

 # time &lt;string&gt; : time